roobottom/roobottom-2016/templates/static_content/patterns_typography.md

 Typography styling is available via a wrapper class `.type`, which styles tags contained therein.
 It's also available via `#type()` mixins.

 The scope of text styling is limited to those tags available via Markdown.
+This is a stylistic choice, as I don't really like mixing inline HTML tags with Markdown.
+There are a couple of exceptions to this, detailed below.

 All articles on this site are contained within `.grid--prose` which, when combined with `.type` styling, sets sensible line lengths.